Jacques Lacan: 1970s

 Throughout the final decade of his life, Lacan continued his widely followed seminars.
 During this period, he developed his concepts of masculine and feminine jouissance and placed an increased emphasis on the concept of "the Real" as a point of impossible contradiction in the "symbolic order".
 Lacan continued to draw widely on various disciplines, working closely on classical Chinese literature with François Cheng and on the life and work of James Joyce with Jacques Aubert.

 The growing success of the Écrits, which was translated (in abridged form) into German and English, led to invitations to lecture in Italy, Japan and the United States.
 He gave lectures in 1975 at Yale, Columbia and MIT.

 Last years

-Lacan's failing health made it difficult for him to meet the demands of the year-long Seminars he had been delivering since the fifties, but his teaching continued into the first year of the eighties.
+Lacan's failing health made it difficult for him to meet the demands of the year-long Seminars he had been delivering since the 1950s, but his teaching continued into the first year of the 1980s.
 After dissolving his School, the EFP, in January 1980, Lacan travelled to Caracas to found the Freudian Field Institute on 12 July.

 The Overture to the Caracas Encounter was to be Lacan's final public address.
 His last texts from the spring of 1981 are brief institutional documents pertaining to the newly formed Freudian Field Institute.

 Lacan died on 9 September 1981.